 When is it celebrated?

-The Chinese New Year is celebrated in accordance with the Lunar calendar.
-The Lunar calendar is around 20 days behind the Gregorian calendar, so New Year usually falls anywhere between 21 January and 20 February.
-The Chinese New Year in 2018 falls on 16 February, with an official 7-day holiday from 15 – 21 February.
+Chinese New Year is celebrated with the waxing of the full moon, according to the Chinese lunar calendar, so there is no fixed date.
+The lunar calendar is around 20 days behind the Gregorian calendar, so New Year celebrations usually fall anywhere between 21 January and 20 February until the full moon arrives.

 How is it celebrated?

 Chinese New Year is a time for families to get together and celebrate new beginnings.
 Traditionally, families get together within the first three days of New Year and pay respects to their ancestors.
 People travel from near and far to come together, with many people leaving the cities and flocking to the countryside.
 Nowadays, by the third or fourth day, young people prefer to spend the last few days of the holiday relaxing, catching up with friends and going on vacation.

 Customs around this festival have evolved over the years, but the older generations are very superstitious and take the customs and traditions seriously.

 Spring cleaning and decorating (two weeks before)